Conformal Higgs model: Gauge fields can produce a 125GeV resonance: Conformal scalar field

 \section{Conformal scalar field}

-The fundamental postulate that all primitive fields have conformal Weyl scaling symmetry is satisfied by spinor and gauge fields\cite{DEW64}, but not by the conventional scalar field of the Higgs model\cite{CAG98}.
-A conformally invariant action integral is defined for complex scalar field $\Phi$ by Lagrangian density\cite{MAN06,NESM1}
+The fundamental postulate that all primitive fields have conformal Weyl scaling symmetry is satisfied by spinor and gauge fields\cite{DEW64}, but not by the scalar field of the conventional Higgs model\cite{CAG98}.
+A conformally invariant action integral is defined for complex SU(2) doublet scalar field $\Phi$ by Lagrangian density\cite{MAN06,NESM1}

 where $R$ is the gravitational Ricci scalar.
-The conventional Higgs model\cite{CAG98} postulates incremental Lagrangian density $\Delta{\cal L}_\Phi$, which adds term $w^2\Phi^\dag\Phi$ to ${\cal L}_\Phi$.
+The Higgs model\cite{CAG98} postulates incremental Lagrangian density $\Delta{\cal L}_\Phi$, which adds term $w^2\Phi^\dag\Phi$ to ${\cal L}_\Phi$.
 Because this $w^2$ term breaks conformal symmetry, universal conformal symmetry requires it to be produced dynamically.
-The scalar field equation including $\Delta{\cal L}$ is\cite{NESM1} $\partial_\mu\partial^\mu\Phi= (-\sxth R+w^2-2\lambda\Phi^\dag\Phi)\Phi$.
-Neglecting second time derivatives of $\Phi$, $\Phi^\dag\Phi=\phi_0^2=(w^2-\sxth R)/2\lambda$ generalizes the Higgs construction if this ratio is positive.
+The conformal scalar field equation including parametrized $\Delta{\cal L}_\Phi$ is\cite{MAN06,NESM1}

+Neglecting second-order time derivative terms for $\Phi$, $\Phi^\dag\Phi=\phi_0^2=(w^2-\sxth R)/2\lambda$ generalizes the Higgs construction if this ratio is positive. $w^2<\sxth R$, which implies\cite{NESM1} $\lambda<0$.
 Because Ricci scalar $R$ varies on a cosmological time scale, it induces an extremely weak time dependence of $\phi_0^2$, which in turn produces source current densities for the gauge fields.
-The resulting coupled semiclassical field equations\cite{NESM2} determine nonvanishing but extremely small parameter $w^2$, in agreement with the cosmological constant deduced from observational data.
+The resulting coupled semiclassical field equations\cite{NESM2} determine nonvanishing but extremely small parameter $w^2$, in agreement with the cosmological constant deduced from Hubble expansion data.
 This argument depends only on squared magnitudes of quantum field amplitudes.
-Although it breaks conformal symmetry, dynamically induced $w^2$ has been shown\cite{NESM2} to preserve the consistency condition that the trace of the total energy-momentum tensor should vanish\cite{MAN06}.
-It is shown here that biquadratic term $\lambda(\Phi^\dag\Phi)^2$ is determined in conformal theory by charged gauge fields $W^\pm_\mu$.